FastComments/fastcomments-docs/src/content/guides/moderation/items/comment-actions-from-comment-widget.md

 - Mark that comment **Approved** (show it) or **Not Approved** (hide it)
 - Mark that comment as **Spam** or **Not Spam**

+### Closing Comment Threads

+Moderators and administrators can lock comment threads, by selecting `Close Thread` in the three-dot menu in the top of the comment area, if they are logged in.
+They can select `Re-Open Thread` later, at any time, to re-open commenting.

+Closing a comment thread prevents new comments, but still allows voting, and for users to delete their comments if desired.

+Closing and re-opening comment threads instantly affects all users viewing the thread.

 ### Updated Live

 All of these actions will update the comment threads of other users right away without them having to